Numidia (Roman province): Major cities

-Numidia as the other African provinces became highly Romanized and was studded with numerous towns.
+Numidia as the other North African provinces became highly Romanized and was studded with numerous towns.
 The chief towns of Roman Numidia were: in the north, Cirta or modern Constantine, the capital, with its port Russicada (Modern Skikda); and Hippo Regius (near Bône), well known as the see of St. Augustine.
 To the south in the interior military roads led to Theveste (Tebessa) and Lambaesis (Lambessa) with extensive Roman remains, connected by military roads with Cirta and Hippo, respectively.

 Lambaesis was the seat of the Legio III Augusta, and the most important strategic centre.
-It commanded the passes of the Aurès Mountains (Mons Aurasius), a mountain block that separated Numidia from the Gaetuli Berber tribes of the desert, and which was gradually occupied in its whole extent by the Romans under the Empire.
+It commanded the passes of the Aurès Mountains (Mons Aurasius), a mountain block that separated Numidia from Gaetuli Berber tribes of the Sahara desert, and which was gradually occupied in its whole extent by the Romans under the Empire.
 Including these towns, there were altogether twenty that are known to have received at one time or another the title and status of Roman colonies; and in the 5th century, the Notitia Dignitatum enumerates no fewer than 123 sees whose bishops assembled at Carthage in 479.